 COVID-19: Preventive and Protective Measures for Funeral Services Businesses

-Also, deaths may occur in patients under investigation for COVID-19 or who are suspected of having COVID-19 at the time of death.
+Also, deaths may occur in persons under investigation for COVID-19 or who are suspected of having had COVID-19 at the time of death.
 In such situations, it is the responsibility of either the physician or the nurse who draws up the attestation of death, or of the DSPublique, to transmit to the FSB the recommendations that apply, taking into account certain criteria and the result of a post-mortem diagnostic test if indicated.
-The instructions regarding this subject are available in the Guide de gestion des décès de COVID‑19 (in French only) intended for health and social services facilities, public health departments and FSBs (INSPQ, May 2020).
+The instructions regarding this subject are available in the Guide de gestion des décès de COVID‑19 (in French only) intended for health and social services facilities, public health departments and FSBs.

 Finally, the management of deaths during a pandemic must include a method for managing the risks of contamination not only by the body, but also among funeral workers and among participants in funeral events.
-Certain general rules for the protection of workers' health apply; these recommendations are set out in Annex 1 of this document.
+Certain general rules for the protection of the health of workers apply; these recommendations are set out in Annex 1 of this document.